Rolands-Laucis/Pauca/readme.md

 ``node marble syntax.marble script.c output.js``

 This would launch Marble to read the syntax definition script that is full of the lines seen above for generic syntax patterns, then looks for these patterns in the script.c text file and transpiles them to whatever target language script, here - output.js.
+Both script and output are just any plain text files, not necessarily programming language scripts.

 Marble engine implementations should be built such that they can be invoked from CLI and programmatically, by calling a single function in a script.

+``./imp_js/playground/`` contains example excersises and challenges to try with Marble and understand how to use it.
+Fun puzzles maybe.

 ### Motivation